theunicornguild/savemyspot/05_customer_experience_(react)/02_javascript_5_socket_store.md

 Now that we have this communication tool, we can emit and listen to events.
 We will be writing functions for each event we are emitting.

 When we navigate to a restaurants detail page, we need to get the updated queue information from the server.
-So when we press on a specific restaurant it will trigger this emitter.
+In other words, when we press on a specific restaurant we need to ping the server to have it respond to our request, we do that through an emitter.

 ```
 getRestaurant(restaurant, user) {